nbaglivo/composing-talk/PITCHME.md

 @title[functions]

-Functions make great abstractions because they possess the qualities that are essential for a good abstraction:
+Functions possess qualities that are essential for a good abstraction:

 * Identity — The ability to assign a name to it and reuse it in different contexts.
 * Composition — The ability to compose simple functions to form more complex functions.